Policy Development

 -

-World Health Organisation Resources
+World Health Organisation (WHO) Resources

 Medical abortion care encompasses the management of various clinical conditions including spontaneous and induced abortion (both viable and non-viable pregnancies), incomplete abortion and intrauterine fetal demise, as well as post-abortion contraception.